KipCrossing/P2PTRADE/README.md

 # Trading UI

-This dApp is a (very) lightweight UI written with Svelte and id designed to compile to a single html file so it can be decentralized when hosted on [IPFS](https://ipfs.tech/).
+This dApp is a (very) lightweight UI written with Svelte and is designed to compile to a single html file so it can be decentralized when hosted on [IPFS](https://ipfs.tech/).

 The Smart Contract (SC) that this dApp connects to is the [Staked Escrow](https://github.com/KipCrossing/staked_escrow) SC.
 The SC has be deployed on the Sepolia testnet with address: [0x3e013f301A2E09546ab3f1a5354bC53C51A6341E](https://sepolia.etherscan.io/address/0x3e013f301A2E09546ab3f1a5354bC53C51A6341E)